uvinw/minimal-mistakes/_posts/2017-04-19-behind the scenes javascript functions.md

 },
 ```

 This means that *Util* is a key found inside the window scope that holds a reference to its function constructor.
 This function does not exist in the current scope, only the key (a reference to the constructor) does.
-And the constructor exists **inside** the object (value of the said *Util* key).

 The new function *printer2* is now in this scope, and in the same hierarchy as the *Util* constructor (inside the object that is pointed to by the *Util* key).

 So without running any function constructors (and without having to create a new *Util* function object), we can directly call *printer2* like so.